-Swim, ride, run: 9 child-friendly endurance events across Queensland
+Swim, ride, run: 9 kid-friendly endurance events across Queensland

-If you’re part of a fit family, sign the gang up, grab your bibs and run to Queensland’s top child-friendly endurance events.
+If you’re part of a fit family, sign the gang up, grab your bibs and run to these top kid-friendly endurance events across Queensland.

 The lowdown: Claiming to be one of the most challenging endurance races on the Aussie calendar, the Coolangatta Gold is the place to really test your stamina.
 Held on the weekend of October 6-7, 2018, this is when serious competitors kick off the surf season by hitting the sand at Coolangatta Beach.
 The main challenge is a 41.8km course that you can complete solo or as part of a team.
 If that’s too gruelling, check out the 21km “short course”.